golemfactory/golem-docs/src/pages/docs/creators/index.md

 type: design
 ---

-# How would you like to create?
+# How do you want to create?

 {% grid %}